The Intern Model Explained

 Clear tasks produce better AI output, which makes review easier.
 Review catches errors that feed back into better task definitions.
 As error rates drop, trust increases, which adjusts review levels.
 The system improves itself over time.

-Jordan is a financial analyst at a private equity firm.
-Research consumed 60% of their time—synthesizing earnings calls, 10-Ks, industry reports.
+Research consumed 60% of Jordan’s time—synthesizing earnings calls, 10-Ks, industry reports.

-Clear Tasks: Developed a research summary template specifying exactly what to extract: three key metrics with numbers, two management outlook quotes, one risk factor, one competitive statement, confidence rating 1-5.
+Jordan developed a research summary template specifying exactly what to extract: three key metrics with numbers, two management outlook quotes, one risk factor, one competitive statement, confidence rating 1 through 5.
+Internal notes got 60-second spot-checks; anything in client materials got full verification against sources.
+Earnings calls reached Rung 3 after two months.
+Foreign filings stayed at Rung 1 permanently—too much variability.

 Common Objections